HACC2018/ohia.ai/client/README.md

 1. [Node.js](https://nodejs.org/en/) version 10.12.0

 ## Installation

+### Install Python (required)
+1. Download and install Anaconda or Miniconda: https://conda.io/docs/user-guide/install/download.html.
+1. In a terminal, create a new conda environment for Python 2.7: `conda create --name python2 python=2.7`.
+1. Activate the current terminal window to use the conda environment: `source activate python2`.

 ### Install Node.js (required)
 1. Install [Node Version Manager](https://github.com/creationix/nvm) by running the following in a terminal: